rsato1007/meal-planner-cli/DEVELOPMENT.md

 # Current Status
 - Developing functionality to allow adding multiple entries at once (e.g., add-many).
+    - Ensure both flags and interactive mode can be used for adding multiple.

 # Planned Features
 ## Additional Commands